Dudley’s Picks – Page 1

 The IBM AS/400 9406 D35 CISC Midrange Computer – Part 1: How I Got One

 Hi there vintage computing passionate!
-Once again I acquired a unique machine, and this time happens to be a computer, well more precisely a midrange computer, but there will be some way ahead until I turn its power switch on, so bear with me into this journey.
-Note: I will bother with so much of … Read more
+This post series is about a unique machine in the history of computers, more precisely an IBM AS/400 midrange computer, first announced in 1988.
+There will be some way ahead until I turn its power switches on, so bear with me into this journey.
+Note: I will bother with so … Read more

 The Sangamo Sabre III Instrumentation Tape Recorder Reproducer – Part 2: Use cases